2015/16 Year-End Tax Guide

 From 3 December 2014, gains deferred in this way which would have qualified for a 10% rate of CGT because of the availability of Entrepreneurs’ Relief, will continue to qualify for this relief when CGT ultimately becomes payable.

-Under both schemes no CGT is payable on gains arising on the EIS/SEIS shares themselves that have been subscribed for provided all the qualifying conditions are met and the shares have been held for the necessary length of time, which is typically three years.
+Under both schemes no CGT is payable on gains arising on the EIS/SEIS shares themselves that have been subscribed for provided all the qualifying conditions are met and the shares have been held for at least three years.

 Unfortunately, we do see families break down from time to time.
 It is important that any tax planning undertaken protects family wealth from such scenarios.
 However, where it cannot, the timing of the separation and divorce and where this occurs in the tax year is integral to the passing of assets between parties.
 The rules are different for IHT and CGT.
 For CGT purposes, once the tax year of separation is over then husbands and wives lose the ability to pass assets between them tax free.
 This is the case even if the divorce takes years to complete.
 For IHT purposes, the joint nil rate band and spousal exemption will apply until the date of divorce.